mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 - As a user, I want to be able to add multiple courses to a course list, and view the list to compare the data for different courses and/or sections.

+- As a user, when I select the quit option from the menu, I want the option to save my course list for future use.

+- As a user, when I start the application, I want the option to load my course list from the my previous usage.